Skip to main content

 1

-nut context update project --content "# My Project\n\nA brief description..."
+nut context update role --content "# Role Definition\n\nAI skills should..."

 2

-nut context update architecture --file ./ARCHITECTURE.md
+nut context update agents --file ./AGENTS.md

 3

-nut context update role --file ./ROLES.md
+nut context update team --file ./TEAM.md

 4